getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 - Every package has unit tests that test individual, package-specific behavior.
 On this test level, we want to cover individual package exports, edge cases as well as more complicated paths, of course with a sprinkle of general purpose tests.
 Basically, your typical unit test setup.
 We mostly use [Vitest](https://vitest.dev/) and [Jest](https://jestjs.io/) (we're slowly moving away from it but [it's complicated](https://github.com/getsentry/sentry-javascript/pull/13458)).
 On the other end of the spectrum, we created an army of [End-to-End test applications](https://github.com/getsentry/sentry-javascript/tree/develop/dev-packages/e2e-tests/test-applications).
 These are small standalone apps build with various frameworks in which we test our actual NPM packages.
 Testing here is done on a higher level, as we mostly only check the resulting payloads of errors or other events our SDKs send to Sentry, but they catch a surprisingly high number of bugs and have proven themselves worthy more than once.
 For E2E tests, we rely on [Playwright](https://playwright.dev/), which we like a lot.
-- Sitting comfortably in between unit and E2E tests, we run an integration test suite against our base browser and Node SDKs to cover more wholistic scenarios.
-In these tests, we again check for resulting payloads but our SDK setup is far more flexible.
-Meaning we can test against a variety of differently configured SDKs, giving us a lot of flexibility to check unit-test-like scenarios (with edge case configs) in a more wholistic manner.
-We use Playwright for browser, and Jest for Node integration tests.
+Sitting comfortably in between unit and E2E tests, we run an integration test suite against our base browser and Node SDKs to cover more wholistic scenarios.
+In these tests, we also check for resulting payloads but our SDK setup is far more flexible.
+Meaning, we can test against a variety of differently configured SDKs, giving us a lot of flexibility to check unit-test-like scenarios (with edge case configs) in a more wholistic manner.
+We use Playwright for browser and Jest for Node integration tests.

 ### Implementing Mutation Testing

 To get started with MT, we created a [shared Stryker config](https://github.com/getsentry/sentry-javascript/blob/f6a05b83144daf046878306aa9a946380ab56bef/dev-packages/stryker-config/src/stryker.config.mjs) with the base parameters, such as the report formats, as well as some MT behavior-related parameters.
-For example, to minimize the performance impact, we chose to selectively run tests based on the [per-test coverage](https://stryker-mutator.io/docs/stryker-js/configuration/#coverageanalysis-string) determined by Stryker, as well as that we ignore [static mutants](https://stryker-mutator.io/docs/mutation-testing-elements/static-mutants/).
+For example, to minimize the performance impact, we chose to selectively run tests based on the [per-test coverage](https://stryker-mutator.io/docs/stryker-js/configuration/#coverageanalysis-string) determined by Stryker and ignored [static mutants](https://stryker-mutator.io/docs/mutation-testing-elements/static-mutants/).

 We started opting individual packages into MT by adding Stryker to these packages and importing the shared config.
 Adding Stryker was really easy in almost all cases as the Stryker runner just works (TM).
 Only in some packages, where we for example use the JSDOM test environment, we had to manually declare the respective [Stryker test environment](https://stryker-mutator.io/docs/stryker-js/jest-runner/#coverage-reporting).